 The following sequence is written for a right-handed thrower.

 - The athlete stands with the javelin in their right hand held around head height facing the direction of the throw.

 - Shoulders and hips are square to the front

 - As the athlete moves forward they build from a jog to a run

-- Beginners are recommend to start with 9-11 paces, whereas most elite athletes will use a run up of between 25-30 metres
+- Beginners are recommended to start with 9-11 paces, whereas most elite athletes will use a run-up of between 25-30 metres

 - A couple of paces before the crossovers commence the athlete will start to draw the javelin back behind them